zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-documents-schemas/b2b-documents-schemas.md

 ## Task 2: Create a new B2B Document

-You can create a new B2B schema based on a standard document type
+You can create a new B2B Document based on a standard document type

 1. In the left navigation pane, click B2B > B2B Documents
 2. On the B2B Documents page, click **Create**